os-hxfan/os-hxfan.github.io/index.md

 ### News!

+*2022/05*: Hongxiang is invited to serve on the [FPT 2022 TPC](https://fpt22.hkust.edu.hk/), welcome to submit!

+*2022/05*: One paper titled "[Remarn: A Reconfigurable Multi-threaded Multi-core Accelerator for Recurrent Neural Networks]()" is accepted by TRETS.

 *2022/02*: Two papers are accepted by DAC'22:

 - <font size=3> “Optimizing Quantum Circuit Placement via Machine Learning”, Hongxiang Fan et al.</font>